May 2025 office market report

 Office Space Under Construction (Million Sq.
 Ft.)

-Across the U.S., a total of $17.1 billion in office sales have been recorded through the end of July, with properties trading at an average of $173 per square foot, our latest U.S. office market report shows.
+Across the U.S., a total of $14.2 billion in office sales was recorded through April, with properties trading at an average of $191 per square foot, as shown in our U.S. office market report.

 West Regional Highlights